bydlii/bydlii/ABOUTMEREADME.md

 -  I from Turkey 🇹🇷
 -  I’m interested C#, java and ı am developed project.
 -  you can reach the projects on my profile soon.
--  I’m looking to collaborate on cyber security.
+-  I’m looking for collaborate on cyber security.
--  Reach me on instagram: d.beydili
+-  Reach me on instagram: d.beydili.

 <!---
 bydlii/bydlii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.